Darci Jaret- Art So Loud It Speaks

-Darci (she/her/hers) is an extraordinary queer woman and the innovated mind behind Art In The Image. (https://artintheimage.wordpress.com/) She's a recent graduate of Candler School of Theology, a ridiculously talented artist, and one-half of an interfaith marriage.
+Darci (she/her/hers) is an extraordinary queer woman and the innovative mind behind Art In The Image.
+She's a recent graduate of Candler School of Theology, a ridiculously talented artist, and one-half of an interfaith marriage.
 She’s also a new foster mom and just all around a delightful human.

 How do you identify?

 I identify as a queer woman.
 I do use they/them or she/her.
 I do I identify female, but I think in using they/them I am enlarging the idea of what it means to be gender queer.

 What does being gender queer mean to you?

 For me, gender queer means that I'm differently oriented.
 I do not feel like a woman without questioning what that means.
 I’m hyper aware of gender as a social construct and one that I do not fit into in a “normal” way.
 I have never felt like a woman, yet I use she/her or them/they pronouns interchangeably.

 I realized pretty young but I didn’t understand it completely.
 A close family friend’s daughter was born representing as female but who presented masculine throughout their childhood.
 I believe he has transitioned now.
 Even then as a child I remember thinking that I was not just like him, but I could relate to him.

 I might say to keep in mind that sometimes the things that drive people out of your life are great ways to assure those around you truly support who you are.
 But I always had family support.
 So I cannot presume to know how it might feel to have parents disown a person.